Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Results

 Looking at the anytime performance with a more limited budget, e.g., a fraction of 0.25 LLM calls, we can confirm \hbbodkl's improvements over the baselines.
 Indeed, \hbbodkl on average outperforms \texttt{HDBO}, the best full-fidelity method, by approximately 35\% and \texttt{TRIPLE-SH}, the best multi-fidelity method, by 24\%.
+For additional statistical analyses, we refer to Appendix~\ref{app:additional_results}.